 New Year’s Eve is generally a family celebration in Spain where people gather at home for a special traditional meal, but for people visiting Madrid this New Year’s, there are still a tons of great options to start the year in full swing.

-The options are endless, since you could for example go to the finest hotel in town, the Hotel Palace to have a luxurious dinner.
+You could for example go to the finest hotel in town, the Hotel Ritz to have a luxurious dinner.
 Alternatively, you could book a table at the cutting-edge NH Collection Madrid Gran Vía where you can enjoy some wonderful views of the city from its impressive sky bar…

-With such an incredible of offer of great food and amazing wine you will have a once in a lifetime experience.
+With such an incredible of offer of great food and amazing wine you’ll have a once in a lifetime experience.

 New Year’s Eve in Spain is called Nochevieja that stands for “The Old Night”.
 Hours before midnight on New Years Eve, tens of thousands of people gather in Madrid’s Puerta del Sol to await the chimes of the clock on the tower which dominates the Spanish capital’s central square.

-Now, Spain has a very special way of doing this: everyone eats one grape for every chime the clock rings for the last twelve seconds of the year!
+Now, Spain has a very special way of doing this: everyone eats one grape for every chime the clock rings for the first 36 seconds of the year!

 The first grape, and the second, are easy… But as your cheeks get filled it will be hard not to laugh making it harder to eat all 12 grapes on time.
-However, if you are brave enough and manage to eat all the 12 grapes as the last chime, you will have a lucky year.
+However, if you’re brave enough and manage to eat all the 12 grapes as the last chime, you’ll have a lucky year.

-Tip: choose them seedless, or peel them before…
+Tip: Try to eat seedless grapes, or peel them before…

 As you can imagine the Puerta del Sol is completely packed a few hours before midnight.
 Thousands of visitors and Madrileños gather here on New Year’s Eve to welcome the beginning of a new year…